73rhodes/dclassify/README.md

 [![DeepScan grade](https://deepscan.io/api/projects/2827/branches/20464/badge/grade.svg)](https://deepscan.io/dashboard#view=project&pid=2827&bid=20464)

-`dclassify` is an optimized Naive Bayesian classifier for NodeJS that goes one step further than your usual binary classifier by introducing a unique "probablility of absence" feature.
+`dclassify` is an optimized Naive Bayesian classifier for NodeJS that goes one step further than your ordinary binary classifier by introducing a unique "probablility of absence" feature.
 In some test cases this has led to a ~10% improvement over conventional binary classifiers.
 It designed for classifying items based on a limited set of characteristics (aka "tokens") rather than for general language processing.